 As of 31.03.2022

-In our opinion, the right investment strategy with diversification into different real assets is crucial for savers and investors to maintain the purchasing power of their money over the long term.
+In our opinion, diversification into different real assets is crucial for savers and investors to maintain the purchasing power of their money over the long term.
 For us, gold plays a decisive role in this, as a proven “crisis insurance”.
 More information about the RealUnit.

 CEO of RealUnit Switzerland AG